alangunning/doc-ai-analysis-starter/README.md

 3. **Configure**

    Copy `.env.example` to `.env` and adjust variables as needed.
-Environment variables from the runtime override values in the file.
-See the [Configuration guide](docs/content/configuration.md) for details on workflow toggles and model settings.
+Environment variables from the runtime override values in the file and command-line flags override both.
+See the
+   [Configuration guide](docs/content/configuration.md) for details on workflow toggles and model settings.